thedataquarry/zola-blog/content/posts/embedded-db-2/index.md

 :---: | ---: | ---: | :---:
 9 | 4.2707 | 0.0226162 | 188.7

-As can be seen, the speedup is *even greater* than the previous query, at **~188x**, because filtering on node properties for paths that explode in complexity can incur a significant overhead in large graphs.
+As can be seen, the speedup is even greater than the previous query, because filtering on node properties for paths that explode in complexity can incur a significant overhead in large graphs.

-## Why was Kùzu _that_ much faster than Neo4j?
+## Why was Kùzu faster than Neo4j?

 It's worth digging a bit deeper into some of the key innovations in Kùzu that allow it to achieve this level of blazing fast 🔥 performance.
 To start with, let's summarize the query benchmark results -- the numbers next to each bar represent the speedup factors of Kùzu over Neo4j for each query.

-{{ figure(src="kuzudb-neo4j-query-perf-multi-threaded.png" alt="Kùzu's <a href='https://github.com/prrao87/kuzudb-study'>speedup</a> over Neo4j across 9 queries while running freely on multiple threads 🔥") }}
+{{ figure(src="kuzudb-neo4j-query-perf-multi-threaded.png" alt="Kùzu's <a href='https://github.com/prrao87/kuzudb-study'>speedup</a> over Neo4j over 9 distinct queries<br/><b>Note:</b> more recent versions of either DB may show different numbers)") }}

 There are a multitude of reasons why Kùzu is faster than Neo4j in all queries, and they can be a bit tricky to tease apart.
 Let's go through them one by one.

 #### Vectorized execution

 Kùzu executes queries in a vectorized fashion, enabled by the fact that data is stored natively in a column-oriented manner and accessed in batches.
 This is a similar approach as used by numerous other OLAP DBMSs such as DuckDB[^3] and ClickHouse[^4].
-In modern hardware, column-oriented storage allows better cache utilization, while also allowing CPU optimizations that take advantage of SIMD, a type of parallel processing that performs the same operation on multiple data points via a single instruction.
+In modern hardware, column-oriented storage allows more cache locality, while also allowing CPU optimizations that take advantage of SIMD, a type of parallel processing that performs the same operation on multiple data points via a single instruction.

 #### Multi-threaded execution